Power Battery Detection: Proposed Framework

 \subsection{Overview}

 As shown in Fig.~\ref{fig:MDCNeXt}, the MDCNeXt adopts the encoder-decoder structure with a ResNet-50~\cite{Resnet} backbone.
-The encoder initially extracts five-level features, and the prompt and current pipelines share the same weights.
-The prompt-filtered state space module (PFSSM) uses the prompt features to filter out interfering information from the current features and generate pure plate appearance features.
+The encoder initially extracts five-level features, and {the prompt and current pipelines share the same encoder weights that are jointly updated during training.} The prompt-filtered state space module (PFSSM) uses the prompt features to filter out interfering information from the current features and generate pure plate appearance features.
 The point predictor outputs the coarse point segmentation map after passing through five decoder blocks.
 The line predictor and counting predictor assist in point prediction at the low-level detail and semantic levels, respectively.
 Finally, the density-aware reordering state space module (DRSSM) carefully refines the coarse point segmentation map and features to obtain a refined point map prediction.